Climate change in Bangladesh: Impact on people

 Bangladesh is one of the most populated countries in the world and the high population density of the country makes it vulnerable to any kind of natural disasters.
-In recent past, the country has shown remarkable success of poverty reduction yet 24% people live under poverty line.
+In recent past, the country has reduced poverty yet 24% people live under poverty line.
 Moreover, the country is experiencing a rapid and unplanned urbanisation without ensuring the adequate infrastructure and basic social services.
 The unsustainable process of urbanisation makes the city dweller vulnerable to climate change as well.

 Bangladesh has a critical environmental state by its nature.
 The fact that it has inland huge rivers makes it subject to constant floods especially due to severe climate change.
 Around 163 million living in Bangladesh have almost no escape from these natural phenomena due to their closeness to the rivers passing through and around the country.

-Economic impact
+Economic Impact

-Bangladesh is one of the countries that contributes the least to greenhouse emissions, yet has one of the highest vulnerability conditions to global warming, prone to a significant number of climate related disasters.
-There are serious consequences from the impact of climate change on different sectors of the economy in the country, mainly but not exclusively concentrated in the agriculture sector.
-According to a 2022 report by the World Bank, the effects of climate change are not isolated to agriculture but also severely affect other critical sectors such as fisheries and water resources.
-Rising sea levels and increased salinity intrude into freshwater sources, jeopardizing both drinking water supplies and irrigation systems necessary for agriculture.
-Additionally, the frequency of cyclones and storms has increased, leading to substantial economic losses in the coastal regions, impacting infrastructure, livelihoods, and housing.
-The overall economic burden of climate change on Bangladesh is profound, with estimates suggesting that it could cost about 2% of the annual GDP growth.
-This underscores the need for integrated climate resilience strategies to mitigate the economic downturns caused by environmental changes.